 We’re always on the hunt for something to make for Anita to take to work to share with her co-workers.
 Usually that means snacks.
 And although we like to keep it simple, that doesn’t mean we’d ever sacrifice flavor.
 When I came across this recipe for Ting-A-Lings I quickly put it on our to-make list.
 They’re crunchy, chocolatey, and butterscotch-y and fun!
 Oh yes, they disappeared in no time.
+And they’re pretty easy to make when you have a double boiler.

 You can make all sorts of different variations on Ting-A-Lings.
 Use white chocolate instead of semi-sweet.
 Try different nuts.
 Substitute fried Ramen noodles (a dash of oil in a skillet, add crushed Ramen, and fry until golden.
 Also great on salads or on soups!).
 You name it, you can’t go wrong.